rediskazavr/BSPURE/README.md

 BSPURE - BSPWM dotfiles for Arch Linux, this build is lightweight and simple.
 You can download both the scripted version and the .iso image.

+> [!IMPORTANT]
+> Attention!
+This repository is under development, and some features may not work.
+Install and test strictly on a virtual machine!

 ## How to install:
 ```
 git clone https://github.com/rediskazavr/BSPURE